EuropaCorp: Structure

-In 2007, EuropaCorp was owned at 62% by Luc Besson through his company Frontline and at 8.06% by Pierre-Ange Le Pogam; 23% was public.
+In 2007, EuropaCorp was owned at 62% by Besson through his company Frontline and at 8.06% by Le Pogam; 23% was public.

-Besson was appointed the chairman of EuropaCorp's board of directors.
-Jean-Julien Baronnet was the chief executive officer of EuropaCorp until November 2008.
-Christophe Lambert was CEO from 2010 to 2016.
-Marc Shmuger was appointed as CEO in 2016.
-In February 2024, EuropaCorp named as CEO Jean-Marc Lacarrère which took office in March of 2024.
+Besson was appointed as the chairman of EuropaCorp's board of directors.
+Jean-Julien Baronnet was the CEO of EuropaCorp until November 2008.
+Christophe Lambert was CEO from 2010 to 2016 and then Marc Shmuger replaced him in 2016.
+In February 2024, the company named Jean-Marc Lacarrère as the new CEO which took office in March of 2024.

-Digital Factory is related to EuropaCorp via Luc Besson.
+Digital Factory is related to EuropaCorp via Besson.
 The handling of post-production sound is performed chiefly at its Normandy site, while the visual effects are done in Paris.
 In September 2022, EuropaCorp sold Digital Factory to Groupe Atlantis.

 In September 2016, it was announced that Chinese film company Fundamental Films had acquired a stake of 27.9% in EuropaCorp, becoming the second-largest shareholder in the company.

-In June 2017, EuropaCorp signed a music publishing deal with Sony/ATV Music Publishing.
-And later that month, the studio posted a loss of 120 million euros (US$135 million).
+In June 2017, EuropaCorp signed a music publishing deal with Sony Music Publishing.
+Later that month, the studio posted a loss of 120 million euros (US$135 million).

 International dimension

-EuropaCorp has produced the world box-office hits Taken ($224 million at world box-office), Arthur and the Invisibles ($107 million), Transporter 3 ($106 million) and Hitman ($100 million).
+EuropaCorp has produced the world box-office hits like Taken ($224 million at world box-office), Transporter 3 ($113 million), Arthur and the Minimoys ($107 million) and Hitman ($100 million).
 Two EuropaCorp productions have been topping the US box-office: Transporter 2 by summer 2005 and Taken at spring 2009.

-Many international film stars have appeared in EuropaCorp productions: Jim Carrey, Penélope Cruz, Robert De Niro, David Duchovny, Morgan Freeman, Salma Hayek, Tommy Lee Jones, Jet Li, John Malkovich, Jason Statham, Brittany Murphy, Liam Neeson, Madonna, Freddie Highmore, Ewan McGregor, Lou Reed, and others.
+Many international film stars have appeared in EuropaCorp productions: Jim Carrey, Penélope Cruz, Robert De Niro, David Duchovny, Morgan Freeman, Salma Hayek, Tommy Lee Jones, Jet Li, John Malkovich, Jason Statham, Brittany Murphy, Liam Neeson, Madonna, Freddie Highmore, Ewan McGregor, Lou Reed, Mia Farrow, Kevin Costner, Bob Hoskins, Hailee Steinfeld, Paul Walker, Clive Owen, Ethan Hawke, Rihanna, Helen Mirren, Selena Gomez, Scarlett Johansson, Jimmy Fallon, Marion Cotillard, Cillian Murphy, and others.
 Consequently, the films are usually shot in English.

-EuropaCorp Japan, a subsidiary of EuropaCorp based in Tokyo, has for core business the distribution of feature films in Japan.
-It is a joint-venture with three Japanese companies: Asmik Ace, Sumitomo Corporation and Kadokawa.
+EuropaCorp founded EuropaCorp Japan, a subsidiary of EuropaCorp based in Tokyo, with its core business distribution of feature films in Japan.
+It is a joint-venture with three Japanese companies: Asmik Ace, Sumitomo Corporation and Kadokawa Shoten.

 Fox Pathé Europa (a joint venture between 20th Century Home Entertainment, Pathé and EuropaCorp) formerly distributed EuropaCorp's titles on home media in France until 2020, when ESC Distribution took over.

 In 2012, EuropaCorp struck a three-year output deal with Chinese film distributor Fundamental Films for 15 feature films.
 Fundamental Films agreed to co-produce three of these films.

+In 2014, the company signed a North American distribution deal with Relativity Media, where EuropaCorp arranged to have its movies distributed in North America by Relativity under the brand Relativity EuropaCorp Distribution.
+When Relativity hit financial trouble, the company signed a North American distribution deal with STX Entertainment for STX to distribute EuropaCorp's movies in North America in 2017.

-In May 2015, the company announced an output deal with Polish film distributor Kino Swiat.
+In May 2015, the company announced an output deal with Polish film distributor Kino Świat.